russnguyen72/russnguyen72/README.md

 * Hi, I'm Russell!
-* I'm interested in Computer Science, fitness, and music
+* I'm interested in web novels, the gym, and listening to music
 * I'm currently learning Java, HTML, CSS, and JS